Owning Stuff

 It made me wonder how many closets across America are full of the “nice” stuff.
 That, I think, is a generational thing.
 People my age and younger generally don’t have nice china and genuine silver flatware that they are saving for when the queen or the president comes to call.

 Two of the relish trays, on the other hand, were 1970s plastic trays.
 Definitely not the “nice” stuff.
-Standing on a ladder, I pulled them out from deep in the back of the top shelf, and exercise that bordered on archeology since those layers of sediment had not been disturbed in such a long time.
+Standing on a ladder, I pulled them out from deep in the back of the top shelf, an exercise that bordered on archeology since those layers of sediment had not been disturbed in such a long time.

 “Oh, I like those!” she said.